 Your consumer rights when buying goods and services are protected by law.
-It makes it clear what should happen when goods are faulty, or when services are not provided with reasonable care and skill.
+It makes it clear what should happen when goods are faulty, or when services are not carried out with reasonable care and skill.

 Retailers must display the prices of their goods.
 The displayed price should be the price you pay.
 Any other information about the price, for example, a comparison with a previous price, must be true.
 It is a misleading price if the price or any information about the price is wrong.

-It is a criminal offence for a retailer to display or give you a misleading price indication.
+It is a criminal offence for a retailer to display or give you a misleading price.